Manny27nyc/axway-open-docs/content/en/docs/apim_installation/apigw_upgrade/upgrade_cassandra.md

 1. Download [Cassandra 2.2.19](https://support.axway.com/en/downloads/download-details/id/1449277).
 2. Unzip the downloaded package, and copy the installation directory to the target Cassandra server node in an appropriate directory, for example, `/home/cassandra-2219/`.
-3. To complete your installation, perform steps 1 to 6 from section [Upgrade in a single-node](#step-1---backup-your-old-cassandra-data) for each node in the cluster, by replacing the 3.11.11 version with your target version 2.2.19.
+3. To complete your installation, perform steps 1 to 6 from section [Upgrade in a single-node](#step-1---backup-your-old-cassandra-data) on each node in the cluster, by replacing the 3.11.11 version with your target version 2.2.19.
-4. With all nodes upgraded apply step 7 to repair and upgrade the SSTables on each node, after this proceed to Stage 2.
+4. With all nodes upgraded apply [step 7](#step-7---repair-and-upgrade-your-tables) to repair and upgrade the SSTables on each node, after this proceed to Stage 2.

 ### Stage 2 - Upgrade Cassandra 2.2.19 to 3.11.11